 Cllr Brooks joined the Board in May 2015.
-She is retired, following a 41 year career in teaching, and was latterly Headteacher at a Primary School.
+She is retired, following a 41 year career in teaching, including Headteacher at a Primary School.
 She studied teaching in London, and undertook her Masters course at Sheffield University.

 She has a particular interest in housing matters, and is active on the Homes & Communities Committee for the District Council as well as being a Board member for NSH.
 Celia is supportive in developing local communities through different initiatives, and is currently Chair of Edwinstowe Parish Council.

 To relax, Cllr Brooks spends as much time as she can on her boat which is moored in Devon, and she enjoys sailing the Day Cruiser with family and friends.

 Cllr Duncan joined the Board in May 2015.
 He has been a Brand Licensing Consultant in his career and has had an interest in a local hostelry/wine merchant business since 2004.

 Peter has been an active member of Newark Business Club and their Action Club supporting initiatives in economic development for the benefit of the town and surrounding area.
 Earlier in his career, Cllr Duncan held a senior position in the textile industry for a well-known company.

 Cllr Duncan has acted as Trustee for a local Social Enterprise, and sits on the District Council’s Growth Investment Fund Panel supporting local economic development and small businesses.

 To relax, Peter enjoys Jazz Music and has supported local Jazz Festivals to be staged in Newark Town.
 He also regularly returns to his native Scotland.